ruwanidealwis/Cosmos/README.md

 # Space Barcode

-Generates a personalized barcode based on events that occured in space on the day of the user's choice.
+Generates a personalized barcode based on events that occurred in space on the day of the user's choice.

 ## Motvation
 I had always been fascinated by Space and wanted to learn more about it while also create a fun, lightweight app that can easily be used.